usnistgov/vlincs-example/README.md

-This repo contains a minimal working example for a submission to the [https://pages.nist.gov/vlincs/](VLINCS Leaderboard).
+This repo contains a minimal working example for a submission to the [VLINCS Leaderboard](https://pages.nist.gov/vlincs/).
 This minimal "solution" demonstrates the required files to submit to the self-test-ta1 leaderboard.
 Performers must execute their solutions on their own hardware and use the available script to format their outputs in the correct format in order to property evaluate your solution.

 --------------
 # Table of Contents